Data-Corruption/sprout/README.md

 - Self-update support with daily version checks.
 - Example one-liner install scripts for Linux and Windows (via WSL).

+## Platform Support

+### Operating System

+**Linux** (tested on Debian/Ubuntu, Fedora, and Arch-based distributions)
+Any distro with `bash`, `curl`, and `systemd` should work but isn’t officially tested.
+**Windows via WSL** (with the same supported Linux distros).
+Runit support with behavior parity is planned but not prioritized.

+### Architecture

+x86-64 only.
+No ARM / RISC-V builds yet.
+Would require updating LMDB cgo bindings and type defs for non-x86_64 ABIs.
+Totally reasonable, not sure how long it would take.

 ## For Developers (Using This Template)

 ### Setup After Cloning